jonthekiller/LocationHistoryIngress/README.md

 cp -f "finished/<XML LocationHistory file name>" "templates/<XML LocationHistory file name>"
 ```

 For 700 000 points, it tooks 4 hours with HHVM.
-(Simple benchmarking with Paris for major zone of datas)
+(Simple benchmarking with Paris for major zone of datas).

+The full conversion use a mechanism to split into 2 zones the complete world for performance (typical zone where you have a lot of points and often the same, and the rest of the world).

 ## Update Conversion
 - Run